A Simple Guide to the Types of Equity Release Schemes

 It provides you with a flexible leading reserve facility from which you can take withdrawals as and when required.
 It is one of the most convenient lifetime mortgage plans because:

 - It allows you to keep money in a reserve account, ready for ‘drawdown.’

 - The interest will not accrue on the principal in your reserve, till you opt to release it, this reduces or stops the impact of interest charged.

 - It gives you a safety net of a money reserve you have access to whenever you need it or if you wish to top up your retirement income.

 2. Enhanced Lifetime Mortgage

-It is specific to one’s health and lifestyle issues.
-If you qualify, having this strategy allows you to borrow more money and reduced rates over and above what is standard.
+It is specific to one’s health and lifestyle issues, if you qualify this strategy allows you to borrow more money at reduced rates over and above what is standard.
 In both matters, your life expectancy is used to calculate the maximum amount of equity you can release, or what your lower policy costs will be.

 3. Interest Only Lifetime Mortgage

 The preference for making monthly repayments upturned the mechanics of traditional equity release schemes.
 An interest-only mortgage allows you to make monthly interest payments, while also allowing you to maintain a level balance.

 Through these reimbursement, you can manage the interest that will need to be repaid when the lender sells your property, making it a very convenient equity release option.